Upper School Clubs

 Business/Entrepreneurship Club*

-The Business/Entrepreneurship club develops students’ interests in the business world and teaches them the skills needed to succeed, including resourcefulness, initiative, and leadership.
+The Business/Entrepreneurship club aims to foster students’ interests in the business world and equip them with the skills necessary to succeed, including resourcefulness, initiative, and leadership.
 Members will be encouraged to engage their creativity and ingenuity.
-There is a single admission fee of $15.
+There is a single admission fee of $15.00.

 Fellowship of Christian Athletes